Waterloo Bridge: First bridge

-The first bridge on the site was designed in 1807–10 by John Rennie for the Strand Bridge of Life and opened in 1817 as a toll bridge.
+The first bridge on the site was designed in 1809–10 by John Rennie for the Company of Proprietors of The Strand Bridge (the Strand Bridge Company).
+The Strand Bridge Company built the bridge privately, in return for charging tolls to cross it.

+Originally named 'the Strand Bridge', following the victory of the Battle of Waterloo, the bridge was renamed in 1816 (before its opening) to 'the Waterloo Bridge'.
+The bridge company was at the same time renamed 'The Company of Proprietors of The Waterloo Bridge'.
+It opened in 1817 as a toll bridge.

 The granite bridge had nine arches, each of 120 ft span, separated by double Doric stone columns, and was 2456 ft long, including approaches–1240 ft between abutments–and 42 ft wide between the parapets.
-Before its opening it was known as the Strand Bridge.

 During the 1840s the bridge gained a reputation as a popular place for suicide attempts.
 In 1841, the American daredevil Samuel Gilbert Scott was killed while performing an act in which he hung by a rope from a scaffold on the bridge.
 In 1844 Thomas Hood wrote the poem "The Bridge of Sighs", which concerns the suicide of a prostitute there.

 The bridge was depicted by the French Impressionist Claude Monet in his series of 41 works from 1900 to 1904, and by the English Romantic John Constable, whose painting depicting its opening is displayed at Anglesey Abbey in Cambridgeshire.

 The bridge was nationalised in 1878 and placed under the control of the Metropolitan Board of Works, which removed the toll from it.

 Michael Faraday tried in 1832 to measure the potential difference between each side of the bridge caused by the ebbing salt water flowing through the Earth's magnetic field using magnetohydrodynamics.

 Serious problems were found in Rennie's bridge piers from 1884 onward, after scour from the river flow (which had increased following the demolition of Old London Bridge) damaged their foundations.
 By the 1920s the problems had increased, and settlement at pier five necessitated the closure of the whole bridge while some heavy superstructure was removed and temporary reinforcements were put in place.

 In 1925, a temporary steel framework was built on top of the existing bridge and then placed next to it for the use of southbound vehicles (the postcard image shows this, and the settlement especially to the left of the fifth pier).